Master of Science in Occupational Therapy Admission Information

 The Master of Science in Occupational Therapy program is designed for students who have earned a bachelor's degree outside of occupational therapy or will be completing a bachelor's degree at another institution.
 The occupational therapy graduate program is open to women and men.

 If you have not earned a bachelor's degree and plan to earn one at Mount Mary University, please see information on our Bachelor of Science in Occupational Therapy program.
 If you are an occupational therapy assistant, Mount Mary will work with you to determine how your previous experience and prior college coursework can count for credit toward earning both your bachelor’s and master’s in occupational therapy.
-See the Master of Science Curriculum Sheet (PDF).
+See the list of Curriculum Guides for more information on the Master of Science degree.

 International Students: See additional application requirements and procedures or contact your graduate admission counselor for questions.

 The occupational therapy program reviews completed applications twice per calendar year for admission to the Master of Science program each August.
 Application deadlines are January 15 and June 15 each year.

 It is important to apply early to the Master of Science in Occupational Therapy program because it involves a two-stage process.